Best Billing and [Inventory Management Software](/service/hosted-inventory-management-software) for Small Business

 Once billing is covered, inventory tracking is the other half of the equation.
 Core inventory capabilities to evaluate:

-Note that advanced inventory features—like batch tracking, serial number management, or multi-warehouse support—are typically locked behind paid plans in most free tools.
+Note that advanced inventory features—like batch tracking, serial number management, or multi-warehouse support—are typically available only on premium plans in most tools.

 Integration and ease of setup: